memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ---
 title: Practical Zephyr - Devicetree practice (Part 5)
-description: Article series "Practical Zephyr", the fifth part, Devicetree practice.
+description: Article series "Practical Zephyr", the fifth part about Devicetree practice.
 author: lampacher
 tags: [zephyr, devicetree]
 ---

 <!-- excerpt start -->

 In the previous articles, we covered _Devicetree_ in great detail: We've seen how we can create our own nodes, we've seen the supported property types, we know what bindings are, and we've seen how to access the Devicetree using Zephyr's `devicetree.h` API.
-In this fifth article of the _Practical Zephyr_ series, we'll look at how Devicetree is used in _practice_.
+In this fifth article of the _Practical Zephyr_ series, we'll look at how Devicetree is used in _practice_ by dissecting the _Blinky_ application.

 <!-- excerpt end -->